Unisolve/tari_cli_notes/README.md

 We'll also assume that you're only interested in mining on the Tari mainnet.

 These notes don't assume that you have a Linux desktop available to you.
-The command line is all you need.

-[ TODO: Please be aware that at present these notes are incomplete but I hope to address more of the topic over time. ]
+The command line is all you need. *Please be aware that at present these notes are incomplete but I hope to address more of the topic over time.*

 Have any criticisms or corrections? [^1]